Thor110/Expanded-Galaxy-Main/README.md

 Movies - the necessary movie files from KotOR1 for the planets added to TSL in Expanded Galaxy.

 Override - the contents of the Override folder.

-OverrideFilesToDiff - Some leftover files from prior to changing the project over to using HoloPatcher that I need to diff before deleting.
-[TO BE DELETED EVENTUALLY]

 StreamMusic - the contents of the StreamMusic folder.